 11. Chimichurri Aioli: Chimichurri is often slathered on meats, and this aioli is just as, if not more, versatile.
-It shares a number of ingredients with traditional chimchurri sauce — a few of the stand-out ones are cilantro, onion, lime juice and jalapeño. (via The Faux Martha)
+It shares a number of ingredients with traditional chimichurri sauce — a few of the stand-out ones are cilantro, onion, lime juice, and jalapeño. (via The Faux Martha)

 12. Easy Lemon Aioli: When we say this recipe is easy, that’s *kind of* an understatement.
-There are literally two steps to this recipe: Whisk everything together, then allow it to chill in the fridge for 30 minutes.
+There are literally two steps: Whisk everything together, then allow it to chill in the fridge for 30 minutes.
 It’s THAT simple. (via Homemade Interest)

-13. Truffle Aioli: You can get the rich, uber-delicious flavor of truffles at a much lower price simply by mixing truffle oil right into this three-ingredient aioli.
-A little primer on truffle oil: It’s a little controversial within the foodie world, as it isn’t always made with authentic truffles.
+13. Truffle Aioli: You can get the rich, uber delicious flavor of truffles at a much lower price simply by mixing truffle oil right into this three-ingredient aioli.
+A little primer on truffle oil: It’s a bit controversial within the foodie world, as it isn’t always made with authentic truffles.
 But for our purposes, it works fabulously in this aioli. (via Lexi’s Clean Kitchen)

 15. Avocado Garlic Aioli: All those classic garlic aioli recipes we’ve shared above are fabulous, but adding some avocado can be a *TOTAL* game-changer.
 With this recipe, you’ll whip some fresh avo right into the mixture, adding creamy texture and amazing flavor. (via Cafe Delites)